 The Manuel Antonio National Park entrance fee is US$10 per person.
 Children under are 12 free.
 Hours: 7am - 4pm.
 Closed on Monday.

 For more pictures, have a look around in our IMAGE GALLERY.

 From Quepos it is a 7km dead end road to Manuel Antonio.
 In between is a very steep hill that is long and dangerous to walk, especially at night.
 Please make sure you know where you are going first (every place along this road claims to be in Manuel Antonio) and always take transport.

-To service the ever increasing number of tourists as you would expect there are a very large number of hotels, restaurants, bars, casinos etc. They are all spread out along this road.
+To service the ever increasing number of tourists as you would expect there are a very large number of hotels, restaurants, bars, casinos etc., the so called Manuel Antonio Village, all spread out along this road.
 Ask our receptionist where to go and when.